rajatvisitme/lane_detection_and_collision_prevention_system/README.md

 # Lane Detection & Collision Prevention System
 A computer vision and machine learning-based lane detection and collision prevention system for Self-Driving Cars.<br>
+The system is capable of detecting road lanes for safe driving and also detects pedestrians, vehicles, and other objects due to which there is chance of collision.
+The system can be applied to both semi-automated and fully automated vehicles.<br>
 By Rajat Agrawal<br>
 [Linkedin](https://www.linkedin.com/in/rajatvisitme/)
 <br>